 An initial set of checkpoints are taken during the original, logged run.
 TTVM supports the ability to add or delete checkpoints from this original set.
 At any time, the user may choose to delete existing checkpoints to free up space.
 While replaying a portion of a run, a programmer may choose to supplement the initial set of checkpoints to speed up anticipated time-travel operations.
-This section describes how to manipulate the undo and redo logs of the memory pages when adding or deleting a checkpoint.
-The undo and redo logs for the guest \rightarrow host disk block map are maintained in exactly the same manner.
+The nondisk portions of a checkpoint (e.g., memory and registers) are stored as a complete copy, so adding or deleting those portions of a checkpoint is straightforward adding a new checkpoint does not affect this portion of existing checkpoints, and deleting a checkpoint can simply throw away this portion of the deleted checkpoint.
+Adding or deleting the undo and redo log portions of a checkpoint is less straightforward, and we next describe how to manipulate these data structures in these cases.

 Adding a new checkpoint can be done when the programmer is replaying a portion of a run from a checkpoint (say, checkpoint1).
-TTVM can add a new checkpoint2 at the current point of replay (between existing checkpoint1 and checkpoint3) by creating the undo and redo logs for checkpoint2.
-TTVM identifies the memory pages to store in checkpoint2's redo log by maintaining a list of the memory pages that are modified since the system started replaying at checkpoint1, just as it does during logging to support the copy-on-write undo log.
-TTVM conservatively identifies the memory pages to store in checkpoint2's undo log as the same set of pages in checkpoint1's undo log, but with the values at the current point of replay.
-TTVM could remove memory pages from checkpoint1's undo log that were not written between checkpoint1 and checkpoint2, but this is not needed for correctness and TTVM does not currently include this optimization.
-It is difficult to remove extra pages from checkpoint3's redo log without executing through to checkpoint3, because knowing which pages to remove would require knowing the time of the last modification to the page, and this would require trapping all modifications to all memory pages.
+TTVM goes through four steps to add a new checkpoint2 at the current point of replay (between existing checkpoint1 and checkpoint3).
+First, TTVM removes any disk block from checkpoint1's undo log that was not written between checkpoint1 and checkpoint2.
+TTVM identifies these disk blocks by maintaining a list of the disk blocks that are modified since the system started replaying at checkpoint1, just as it does during logging to support the copy-on-write undo log.
+This removal is optional, since extra blocks in the undo log are inefficient but not incorrect.
+Second, TTVM creates the redo log for checkpoint2, which consists of the same set of disk blocks in checkpoint1's new undo log, but with the values at the current point of replay.
+Third, TTVM removes from checkpoint3's redo log any disk block that was not written between checkpoint2 and checkpoint3.
+To identify these disk blocks, TTVM stores a timestamp for each block in a checkpoint's redo log, which is the latest time that block was written before the checkpoint.
+TTVM compares the current timestamp at checkpoint2 with the timestamp at checkpoint3 to identify which blocks to remove from checkpoint3's redo log.
+Fourth, TTVM creates the undo log for checkpoint2, which consists of the same set of disk blocks in checkpoint3's new redo log, but with the values at the current point of replay.

 Deleting an existing checkpoint (presumably to free up space for a new checkpoint) can be done during the original logging run or when the programmer is replaying a portion of a run.
 TTVM goes through two steps to delete checkpoint2 (between checkpoint1 and checkpoint3).
-TTVM first moves the pages in checkpoint2's undo log to checkpoint1's undo log.
-A page that already exists in checkpoint1's undo log takes precedence over a page from checkpoint2's undo log.
-Similarly, TTVM moves the pages in checkpoint2's redo log to checkpoint3's redo log.
-A page that already exists in checkpoint3's redo log takes precedence over a page from checkpoint2's redo log.
+TTVM first moves the blocks in checkpoint2's undo log to checkpoint1's undo log.
+A block that already exists in checkpoint1's undo log takes precedence over a block from checkpoint2's undo log.
+Similarly, TTVM moves the blocks in checkpoint2's redo log to checkpoint3's redo log.
+A block that already exists in checkpoint3's redo log takes precedence over a block from checkpoint2's redo log.